mstand/telco-customer-churn-on-icp4d/README.md

 MODEL_NAME = "user123 customer churn model"
 ```

-Continue to run the remaining cells in the section to save the model to Cloud Pak for Data.
+Continue to run the remaining cells in the section to save the model to IBM Cloud Pak for Data.
 We'll be able to test it out with the Cloud Pak for Data tools in just a few minutes!

 ## 6. Create a project release